benergize/pyleon/README.md

 # pyleon
 My dumb way to package scripts.

 Welcome to the fabulous world of pyleon, where all your dreams come true before your eyes.
-This is a dumb python script I wrote that takes scripts and puts them together in one file.
+This is a dumb <delete>python</delete> JavaScript script I wrote that takes scripts and puts them together in one file.

 ## Use Case